Nicolae Paulescu

 Nicolae Constantin Paulescu ([nikoˈla.e pa.uˈlesku]; 30 October 1869 (O.S.) – 17 July 1931) was a Romanian physiologist, professor of medicine, and politician, most famous for his work on diabetes, including patenting pancreine (a pancreatic extract containing insulin).
 The "pancreine" was an extract of bovine pancreas in salted water, after which some impurites were removed with hydrochloric acid and sodium hydroxide.

-Paulescu was also, with A. C. Cuza, co-founder of the National Christian Union and later, of the National-Christian Defense League in Romania.
-He was also a leading member of the Iron Guard.
+Paulescu was also, with A. C. Cuza, co-founder of the National Christian Union and later, of the National-Christian Defense League, an early ultranationalist and anti-Semitic Romanian party.
+He was also a leading member of the militant religious fascist Iron Guard.

 Early life and education

 Born in Bucharest, he was the first of four children of Costache and Maria Paulescu.
 He displayed remarkable abilities as early as his first school years.
 He learned French, Latin and Ancient Greek at an early age, so that a few years later he became fluent in all these languages and was able to read classical works of Latin and Greek literature in the original.
 He also had a particular gift for drawing and music and special inclinations towards natural sciences, such as physics and chemistry.
 He graduated from the Mihai Viteazul High School in Bucharest in 1888.

 In the autumn of 1888, Paulescu left for Paris, where he enrolled in medical school, where he studied with, among others, Étienne Lancereaux.
-In 1897 he graduated with a Doctor of Medicine degree, with thesis Recherches sur la structure de la rate.
+In 1897 he graduated with a Doctor of Medicine degree, with a research thesis on the structure of the spleen.
 At the same time he studied chemistry and physiology at the Faculty of Science of the University of Paris, and also obtained a doctorate in science.